Gori/air/docs/project.md

 ### 5.1 · New Usage Matrix (6 questions – asked first)

 These six category questions appear at the start of the survey.
-Each renders a matrix of sub-categories where employees must select one of four options per item: "Never tried", "I've tried it", "I use it regularly", "I'm dependant on it".
+Each renders a matrix of sub-categories where employees must select one of four options per item: "Never tried", "I've tried it", "I use it regularly", "I'm dependent on it" (spelling normalized in reports).
 Answers are saved as JSON in `answers.answer_text` with shape:

 ```json
 {